llvm/llvm-project/libc/docs/libc_search.rst

 Source Location
 ---------------

--   The main source for bitwise utility functions is located at:
+-   The main source for search functions is located at:
     ``libc/src/search``.

 -   Hashtable implementation is located at: